pietermartin/umlg/doc/markdown/sqlg.md

     Time to insert: 0:00:01.955
     Time to read: 0:00:00.117

-Note the Postgres read time is roughly equivalent to HSQLDB.
+Note, the Postgres read time is roughly equivalent to HSQLDB.
 This is because in the above test there is only one call to the database.
 Postgres itself is fast, however round trips between client and server is expensive.

 ####Create a 10001 Persons, each with 2 properties and one friend